 Also Read: How To Stream YT Movies On Discord Without Black Screen?

-4. Mumble
+3. Mumble

 Find out the best alternatives to Mumble here.

-5. Steam Chat
+4. Steam Chat

-If you’re playing on Steam, why not use Steam Chat?
 Steam Chat has come a long way, and while it doesn’t have as many features as Discord, it also has a cleaner interface and isn’t as difficult to figure out when using it for the first time.

-Steam Chat is available on desktop and mobile – apps are available on Android and iOS.
+Steam Chat is available on desktop and mobile.
+Apps are available on Android and iOS.
 You can chat with friends one-on-one or create a group for your friends, sending text messages, emojis, GIFs, videos, and more.

 Your friend list will help you keep track of who is online and playing the game you’re playing.
-Adding friends to Steam Chat is easy – just share your special invite link.
+Adding friends to Steam Chat is easy, just share your special invite link.

 A cool feature is the ability to organize your friend list, so you can quickly find people.
 For example, you can “favorite” certain friends or groups so that they are always at the top of your list.